The Benefits (& Disadvantages) of Drinking Water Before Bed

 Research in older adults indicates that lighter sleep may increase susceptibility to nocturia.
 Older people spend less time in deep sleep stages, which means they are more easily awoken.
 Once awake, they may take note of an urge to urinate, leading to nocturia.

 Like most things, there are pros and cons to drinking water before bed.
 Quite simply, if you can manage a full sleep on a small glass of water before bed, then do so.
-As identified, there are a range of positives from staying hydrated while asleep.
+As identified, there is a range of positives from staying hydrated while asleep.
 But balance is key and you should be conscious of how your water intake affects your sleep pattern.

 Finding the right approach can only come from an awareness of how much we drink before bed and how that impacts our sleep.
 Start small and consider looking at your water intake throughout the day, not just before bed.